jesseduffield/lazy_migrate/README.md

 LazyMigrate.run
 ```

-You can also invoke lazy_migrate as a rake task either by adding the following to your Rakefile:
+You can also invoke lazy_migrate as a rake task either by adding the following to your Rails app Rakefile:

 ```
 spec = Gem::Specification.find_by_name('lazy_migrate')